Providing enrichment for your dog is one of the most important aspects of pet care and it's easy to incorporate into day-to-day life.

 These licking mats are one of my favorite summertime treats to give my dog — I smear some of her wet food or peanut butter on the mat and freeze it before giving it to her as a treat.
 These IQ treat mats come in different textures, have four different "zones" to spread different treats, and are dishwasher-safe!
 Repetitive licking can have a calming effect for dogs that suffer from anxiety — the release of endorphins caused by the action of licking helps them relax.

 |Buy on Amazon|

 For dinnertime, I give my dog Sookie her dry food in an Orbee-Tuff Mazee ball and it helps to slow down her eating and burn off some of her evening zoomies.
 It's fun to watch her figure out how to get the kibble out and push it around the house with her nose.
 If I need a quick way to keep her busy while I get something done, I'll throw in a few high value treats of varying sizes in the ball to make it harder.

 |Buy on Chewy | Buy on Amazon|

 I highly recommend that dogs be fed from puzzle bowls or other interactive toys rather than a regular dog bowl.
-That way your dog burns energy, practices problem solving, and doesn't gobble down their food.
+That way your dog burns energy, practices problem solving, and doesn't gobble down their food (which could help prevent a life-threatening case of GDV/Bloat).
 Mix up what puzzles you use to keep it fresh for your pup and work their brain.
 The Mad Scientist puzzle below is on the more difficult side and perfect for dogs that have figured out other puzzle bowls.

 |Trixie Mad Scientist Dog Puzzle (Level 2)|